o0ahoj/ecommerce-delivery-analytics/README.md

 Coursework project completed by a team of four students at Prague University of Economics and Business (VŠE), 2026.

-**My contribution:** _[fill in — e.g. exploratory data analysis, Random Forest tuning and cost-sensitive evaluation, SHAP explainability, clustering interpretation]_
+**My contribution:** data cleaning and preprocessing pipeline, the supervised learning workstream (Decision Tree and Random Forest modelling, hyperparameter tuning, cost-sensitive evaluation), and SHAP-based model explainability.